TehShrike/resume/readme.md

 	<a href="mailto:me@JoshDuff.com">me@JoshDuff.com</a>
 </p>

-I've spent over a decade building desktop and web applications for various industries.

-I've delivered software solutions by myself, and as a member of small teams.

-I prefer to work as a project manager/developer, interacting directly with customers and translating business requirements into deliverables with the help of my peers.

 I like to work on boring-sounding business software that people use to get their jobs done.

+I prefer to work as a project manager+developer, interacting directly with customers and translating business requirements into deliverables.

+I've worked for employers with 10-40 developers that shipped buggy software slowly.
+I've worked for employers with 2-4 developers that shipped great software reliably.
+I prefer the latter.

 ## Previous employers